 - In some African nations, it is reserved only for people of high rank

-- Egyptians also associate it with gold that was used to paint mummies, making it a symbol for mourning
+- Egyptians also associated it with gold that was used to paint mummies, making it a symbol of mourning

 - It is the lucky colour for Monday in Thai culture and represents King Bhumibol (1946), born on a Monday.

-And indeed, there must be several other cultural reactions around the world, but we can evaluate by this diversity that the perceived appropriateness of the colour is highly relevant to branding and merchandising.
+And indeed, there must be several other cultural reactions around the world.
+Still, we can evaluate by this diversity that the perceived appropriateness of the colour is highly relevant to branding and merchandising.
 A poor choice of colours could impact your brand negatively, and the competition would love it!
-Using a colour scheme that does not fit your target audience expectations will stop you from reaching them.
+Using a colour scheme that does not fit your target audience’s expectations will stop you from reaching them.

 Finding your own palette

-But it is provenly known that the colour of the product the person is willing to buy has a profound effect on the shopping experience.
+But it is provenly known that the product’s colour the person is willing to buy has a profound effect on the shopping experience.
 So, suppose colours are combined with an attractive price, excellent quality and superb user experience.
 In that case, we should have an unbeatable tactic to lead to a favourable shopping decision that will attend to the customer’s needs and desires.

 Select lucky colours for your business

-As we have tried to demonstrate in this article is that colours are an essential tool that has an incredible impact on marketing.
+I have tried to demonstrate in this article that colours are an essential tool that has an incredible impact on marketing.

-In conclusion, it is essential to understand what colours mean to your customers in practical and emotional ways.
-Gender, cultural background, and other major factors of your target audience.
-We don’t all react the same way to colours and, in particular, significant events, cultures, people and memories we have accumulated will definitely influence our decisions.
+In conclusion, it is essential to understand what colours mean to your customers in practical and emotional ways: gender, cultural background, and other significant factors of your target audience.
+We don’t all react the same way to colours and, in particular, important events, cultures, people and memories we have accumulated will definitely influence our decisions.

-Consequently, test your colours to see which ones make people click into your content more frequently.
+Consequently, test your colours to see which ones make people click on your content more frequently.

 Testing is hugely significant.
 Without it, you will not know how your audience will respond.
 With the testing results analysis, you will determine colour combinations and placement to generate better positive results.
 Our reputation goes with it!

 From personal experience, I have discovered that the perception of colours is an important marketing tool that businesses should use.
-How we use colours to improve consumer behaviour is arguably one of the most critical aspects of brand building.
-The first thing that consumers will notice before the text, photos, and other images are processed.
+Using colours to improve consumer behaviour is arguably one of the most critical aspects of brand building.
+Consumers will notice colours before the text, photos, and other images are processed.

-It means that behind the colour scheme in visual merchandising, there is a powerful tool interpreted and given meaning by your customers.
+It means that behind the colour scheme in visual merchandising, there is a powerful tool that your customers will interpret and give meaning.
 The subconscious reactions that you can exploit to create the desired response in your customers.

 Remember that the psychology of colours to improve consumer behaviour is more than just a powerful marketing tool to influence consumer purchases.
-Nowadays, you’ve got to continually study your customers’ reactions to colours and keep your products, services and your brand identity views with the desired harmony of colours for successful marketing.
+Nowadays, you’ve got to continually study your customers’ reactions to colours and keep your products, services, and brand identity in harmony with the desired balance of colours for successful marketing.

-Understanding what pain points your colour palette could be inflicting on your customers and crafting psychological tools to connect with your customers conveying your brand messages is essential to inspire them to take action and help your business stand out from the competition
+Understanding what pain points your colour palette could be inflicting on your customers and crafting psychological tools to connect with your customers to inspire them to take action and help your business stand out from the competition.

-To develop a clear brand identity that generates constructive response among customers to succeed, follow the guides lines I have given here to naturally integrate the psychology of colours into your user experience.
-See your products as your customer would see them and offer them what they want to buy.
+To develop a clear brand identity that generates constructive response among customers to succeed, follow the guidelines I have given here to naturally integrate the psychology of colours into your user experience.
+See your products as your customer sees them and offer them what they want to buy.